How to Care for Peace Lilies

 Soil should remain moist but should never be waterlogged or soggy.
 The peace lily shouldn’t be in dry soil either.
 Good watering practices are discussed below.

 An annual repotting in the spring will keep your plant healthy and prospering.
-Should your plant grow too large for its pot, you can decide whether to move it to a larger container or to divide it
+Should your plant grow too large for its pot, you can decide whether to move it to a larger container or to divide it.

-They will flourish if the indoor temperatures average somewhere in the neighborhood of 70° Fahrenheit (21 °C).
+Peace lilies will flourish if the indoor temperatures average somewhere in the neighborhood of 70° Fahrenheit (21 °C).
 They will not do well in rooms where temperatures fall beneath 40 degrees.

 If you work or live in an area with a colder climate and your office or home isn’t well heated, consider this before selecting a peace lily.
 If your office is only heated during the day and the heat is turned off overnight, make sure the temperature doesn’t go below 45 °F (7.22 °C).

 They also do not do well with any type of cool or cold drafts.
-Placing the peace lily near a door or window that is continually opened and closed, especially if located in a colder climate region, is not encouraged.
+Placing the peace lily near a door or window that is continually opened and closed, especially if located in a colder climate region, is not encouraged (source).
 They also should not be positioned near any kind of heater or air conditioning unit as it can get too hot.

 Good plant care for your peace lily will ensure that the plant flourishes and lives a long life.
 These plants prefer shade or at least partial shade, and should avoid direct afternoon sunlight.